AndroidPillars/Flutter/CHAPTER-2.md

 ## Change Launcher Icon

+- Choose any .png format image.
-- Select Android Folder -> Select res -> Right Click -> Reveal in Finder (For mac) and show in Explorer (For Windows)
+- Now, Select Android Folder -> Select res -> Right Click -> Reveal in Finder (For mac) and show in Explorer (For Windows)
 - Replace the mipmap folders -> Downloaded from  https://appicon.co/
 - Select ios Folder -> Select Runner -> then Select Assets.xcassets
 - Replace the Assets.xcassets folders -> Downloaded from  https://appicon.co/